Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/financial-plan.md

 - European market penetration grows from 5% to 25% over five years
 - Entry into 2-3 new geographic markets annually from Year 3
 - CheckMet user base grows from 5,000 to 250,000 over five years
-- SkyMirror Academy student enrollment increases from 200 to 2,500 annually
+- Skymirror Academy student enrollment increases from 200 to 2,500 annually

 ### Capital Expenditure Assumptions (Remote-First)
 - Virtual office & co-working: €6,000/year